 What we like: A true all-rounder that handles well all over the mountain.

-What we don’t: We wish it were slightly more playful.
+What we don’t: We wish it were slightly more playful, although the latest update helps.

 Nordica’s Santa Ana (the women’s counterpart to the popular unisex Enforcer) is an impressively versatile design and legendary in the all-mountain ski category.
-Key to the collection’s well-rounded performance is Nordica’s terrain-specific metal construction, which means that each ski utilizes a different amount of metal to tailor stiffness to the intended conditions: The narrowest 84-millimeter option is the most metal-heavy for maximum stability on hard snow, while the widest Santa Ana 104 Free is the softest and most playful in powder.
-The Santa Ana 98 here sits squarely in the middle, offering a real Goldilocks experience for most riders: This ski is reliable on hardpack, agile in the bumps, maneuverable in powder, and blasts through crud with control and confidence.
+Key to the collection’s well-rounded performance is Nordica’s terrain-specific metal construction, which means that each ski utilizes a different amount of metal to tailor stiffness to the intended conditions: The narrowest 87-millimeter option is the most metal-heavy for maximum stability on hard snow, while the widest Santa Ana 102 is the softest and most playful in powder.
+The Santa Ana 97 here sits squarely in the middle, offering a real Goldilocks experience for most riders: This ski is reliable on hardpack, agile in the bumps, maneuverable in powder, and blasts through crud with control and confidence.
+And with a revamp for 2025, the latest Santa Ana features a retooled wood core with a layer of rubber to increase dampening for a smoother ride.

-There’s no denying that the Nordica Santa Ana 98 does everything well, but it’s not the most playful all-mountain ski—for that, we turn to the Elan Ripstick 94 W below.
+There’s no denying that the Nordica Santa Ana 97 does everything well, but it’s not the most playful all-mountain ski—for that, we turn to the Elan Ripstick 94 W below.
 Further, while it performs reasonably well in the bumps, we found that the Santa Ana lacks the rebound required for quickly pivoting through other types of tight spaces.
 To be fair, it’ll certainly get the job done (especially if you’re a confident rider who doesn’t mind the added effort to throw it around), but those who prioritize a nimble and agile ride will be better off with an option like Icelantic’s Riveter 95 below.
-That said, we keep coming back to versatility: The Santa Ana has a very natural and predictable feel that will make most riders happy, earning it our top spot for the 2024 season...
-Read in-depth review
+That said, we keep coming back to versatility: The Santa Ana has a very natural and predictable feel that will make most skiers happy, earning it our top spot for the 2025 season.

 Best Women’s Ski for Hard Chargers